 Setup File Contents:

 Note: For companies installing BrowseControl on more than 300 computers, we recommend installing the CurrentWare Client setup file on a server and using SQL Server Professional as the database.
 To see Remote Deployment Options for BrowseControl, visit our quick-start installation page.

 Now you can start to control internet access based on users using BrowseControl.
-You can control internet access in one of three ways:
+You can do this with one of three internet content filtering methods: